Tanya Franks: 1993–present

 Franks founded Stock-pot Productions in 1993.
 Theatre credits included Scenes of Shaw at London's Theatre Museum starring Les Dennis and the late Paul Eddington; Deckchairs at London's Kings Head Theatre in which Tanya also co-starred.
 Co-productions included the national tour of You Don't Kiss and All Fall Away which the Guardian named Pick of the Week with Tanya playing the lead role at the Latchmere Theatre (now Theatre 503).
 The company has made three short films, the last of which Franks wrote, produced, and starred in, entitled One Day.
 It was officially selected at several national and international film festivals and was Kodak best short film finalist.
 In addition to Franks, the film starred Tim McInnerny as well as Toby Stephens in a small part.

+Personal life

+Franks has been in a relationship with recruitment consultant Scott Mitchell, the widower of Dame Barbara Windsor, since July 2023.